MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-arc-resource-bridge-windows-server.md

 ---
 title: How to deploy Azure Arc Resource Bridge on Windows Server
-description: How to deploy Azure Arc Resource Bridge on Windows Server
+description: Learn how to deploy Azure Arc Resource Bridge on Windows Server.
 author: abha
 ms.author: abha
 ms.topic: how-to
-ms.custom:
-  - devx-track-azurecli
+ms.custom: devx-track-azurecli
 ms.date: 09/21/2023
 ---

 # How to install Arc Resource Bridge on Windows Server using the command line